netdata/netdata/docs/tasks/operations/interact-with-the-charts.md

 You can see a chart's information by clicking the **Information** button.

-Then you will be presented with:
+After clicking this button, you will be presented with:

 - the chart's name
 - the plugin name